hexdae/.dotfiles/README.md

 ### Installation

-- Clone into home directory
+- From the home directory

 `git clone https://github.com/d-asnaghi/.dotfiles.git && cd .dotfiles && source setup.sh`

-- Run installation scripts based on operative system `source bootstrap.sh`
+- Any update to the files in the home folder will now result in the repo being updated as well